aryan0723/aryan0723/README.md

 ### Hello there, I'm Aryan Shrivastava👋

-Sophomore at IIITDMJ pursuing B.Tech in CSE
+Pre Final Year at IIITDMJ pursuing B.Tech in CSE